micros24/linux-xanmod-bore/README.md

 - Clang compiler set to LTO_FULL (default compiler is GCC)
 - Enabled the use of all CPU cores for compilation
 - Disabled NUMA by default
+- Added option to enable kernel debugging (disabled by default)
 - Choose your tickrate HZ from 1000, 500, 300, 250, or 100.
 (500 is default)
 - Choose your tickrate handling from tickless, idle, or constant (tickless is default)
 - Choose your Preemption Model from preemptible, voluntary, or server (preemptible is default)